versedi/PoE-Community-Overlay/DEVELOPERS.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+First, join the [Developer Discord](https://discord.gg/jqupUW).
+There are channels here for both end users and developers.
+We can help you get set up.

 ## Prerequisites

 Your editor of choice for a node project - like [vscode](https://code.visualstudio.com/).